-BISD Dual Credit Payment Policy - The student pays for tuition/BISD pays for books - student is reimbursed for tuition upon successful completion of class (BISD passing grade).
-Contact the counselor for information concerning the criteria for enrollment.
+BISD Dual Credit Payment Policy - The student is required to pay for tuition and for books (which can be electronic format).
+The student will be reimbursed for tuition upon successful completion of class (BISD passing grade).
+Contact the counselor for more information concerning the criteria for enrollment.